rossedward-arch/ml-generative-energy-design/docs/phd_proposal.md

 ## Background and Research Gap

-Buildings contribute approximately 40% of global carbon emissions.
-Passivhaus and net-zero standards offer solutions, but generative design tools currently face three key limitations:
+Buildings account for approximately 40% of global carbon emissions.
+Passivhaus and net-zero building standards provide promising pathways to drastically reduce energy consumption and carbon footprints.
+However, current generative design tools for sustainable buildings face three major limitations:

-- **Climate adaptation**: Most tools rely on static climate data, failing to model shifting rainfall and wind patterns.
+- **Climate adaptation**: Most existing tools rely on static or historic climate data, which fails to capture the shifting rainfall, wind patterns, and temperature extremes projected by climate change.
-- **Decision transparency**: "Black-box" AI undermines stakeholder trust in design outcomes.
+- **Decision transparency**: The prevalent use of "black-box" AI models undermines trust among designers, clients, and policymakers by providing limited insight into design decision rationales.
-- **Dynamic optimization**: Current methods inadequately simulate the combined effects of grid interaction, occupant behavior, and extreme climate events.
+- **Dynamic optimization**:     Current optimization approaches struggle to simulate the combined effects of grid interactions, occupant behavior, and extreme climate events, limiting adaptive resilience in building design.

-Reinforcement learning enables adaptive decision-making under uncertainty, while XAI offers transparency to support stakeholder trust.
+Reinforcement learning (RL) offers a promising approach for adaptive, sequential decision-making under uncertainty.
+Explainable AI (XAI) techniques can bridge the trust gap by illuminating AI-driven design decisions to human stakeholders.

 ---